Cleo Damianakes: Covers for Hemingway

 Damianakes found it more challenging to design a cover for Hemingway's A Farewell to Arms.
 One of her initial designs featuring helmets and artillery was rejected outright by Perkins, who explained that Scribners wanted to distinguish it from the war novels that were flooding the market.
 In the late summer of 1929, Damianakes submitted her final design, which echoed the cover of The Sun Also Rises in its use of classical figures.
 This time, the image was an art moderne adaptation of Venus and Mars by Italian Renaissance painter Sandro Botticelli.
 In Cleon's version, Venus is a mostly nude winged female reclining with her eyes closed, while Mars is a male figure wearing only a loin cloth, who rests his head on one arm, holding a broken axle with the other.
 According to author David A. Rennie, whereas the Botticelli painting implies that Venus has "exhausted her lover" Mars, symbolizing that love has overpowered war, in Cleon's adaptation, both figures "appear in repose", suggesting that love and war are equal.
 Design writers Steven Heller and Seymour Chwast describe the illustration as "romantic but emotionless" and that it "ever so slightly expresses the plot of Hemingway's classic".

-Hemingway did not like her cover art for A Farewell to Arms, and was "scathing" in his criticism to Perkins about its "lousy and completely unattractive decadence i.e. large misplaced breasts etc ...the awful legs on the woman or the gigantic belly muscles".
+Hemingway did not like her cover art for A Farewell to Arms, and was "scathing" in his criticism to Perkins about its "lousy and completely unattractive decadence, i.e. large misplaced breasts etc ...the awful legs on the woman or the gigantic belly muscles".
 In the same letter, he conceded, "I never liked the jacket on the Sun but side by side with this one The Sun jacket looks very fine now—So maybe this one is fine too..."
 Released in the U.S. in September 1929, A Farewell to Arms became Hemingway's first bestseller, with 100,000 copies sold in the first 12 months.

-Following the success of A Farewell to Arms, Scribners acquired the rights to Hemingway's In Our Time, a compilation of short stories which had first been published in 1925 when he was relatively unknown.
+Following the success of A Farewell to Arms, Charles Scribner's Sons published Hemingway's In Our Time, a compilation of short stories which had first been published 1925 when he was relatively unknown.
 Once again, Cleon was selected to design the cover for the new edition of In Our Time, published by Scribners in October 1930.